FHantke/brave-browser-wiki/Brave’s-Capture-of-Usage-Data.md

 * Infers region code (https://en.wikipedia.org/wiki/ISO_3166-2) from IP address.
 * Removes IP address from data sent to Brave.

 The CDN-modified request is sent to Brave for data capture.
-Brave performs the following at capture:
+Brave performs the following:

-* The current date (year_month_day) is stored.
+* The current date (year_month_day) is added to the request and the usage request is stored.

 Once a day Brave aggregates the captured data, storing it for analysis and reporting.